Trajectory Class Fluctuation Theorem: Background

 Finally, from the DFT we can obtain the \expeftfull:

 Again assuming equilibrium privileged distributions, the equilibrium free-energy difference can be extracted from the average:

 giving Jarzynski's Equality:

 Remarkably, this allows extracting equilibrium free-energy differences from work statistics of highly nonequilibrium processes.
-However, the exponential free-energy difference cannot be extracted from the ensemble average for all forward-process privileged distributions.
+However, the exponential free-energy difference $\Delta\f$ cannot generally be extracted from $\avgatens{e^{-\beta(W-\Delta\f)}}$ for any choice of $\distinit$ besides $\eqat{0}$.
+Additionally, estimating even the free-energy difference from experiment using Eq. (\ref{eq:jarzynski}) can lead to sampling issues due to rare but resource-dominant events.
+We use the TCFT in Secs. \ref{sec:const_f} and \ref{sec:tyranny} to confront these two problems.